Understanding the Right Heart Catheterization Procedure for Seniors

 Identify Indications for Heart Catheterization: When Is It Necessary?

 If you or a loved one are experiencing any of these symptoms, please don’t hesitate to reach out for support.
-Your health and well-being are paramount, and there are compassionate professionals ready to help you navigate these challenges.
+Your health and well-being are paramount, and there are ready to help you navigate these challenges.

 The central node represents the overall topic, while the branches show specific conditions that may require heart catheterization.
 Each symptom listed under the conditions helps illustrate why the procedure is necessary.